How do I invest in the stock market?

-Deciding how you can invest in the stock market is a daunting task, and one that can paralyse even the most ambitious amateur investor.
+Deciding how to invest in the stock market is a daunting task, and one that can paralyse even the most ambitious amateur investor.

 Never fear: Which?
 Money is here to help.